 A major challenge however is marketing communications.
 Sustainable foods, especially organic products, are considered elitist by some consumer groups.
 Stating the negative health and social impacts of conventional products could further alienate such consumer groups.
 Positive messaging maybe the way forward, something that does not always sit well with true costs and impact studies.

 The true costs of sustainable food products is regularly featured in the Sustainable Foods Summit.
-This international series of summits is now hosted in Europe, North & Latin America, and The Asia-Pacific.
+This international series of summits is now hosted in Europe, North & Latin America, and The Asia-Pacific, Australia.
 More information is available from www.sustainablefoodssummit.com

 Posted: May 14th 2017